anuragbhai/PayPal-iOS-SDK/docs/profile_sharing_server.md

 ### Retrieve Customer Information Using a Valid Access Token

-Use an access token as the value of the HTTP `Authorization` header to retrieve the ifnformation, e.g.
+Use an access token as the value of the HTTP `Authorization` header to retrieve the information, e.g.

 ```
 Authorization: Bearer YOUR_ACCESS_TOKEN